 For secure and efficient access to clinical information across multiple computers when and where you need it, CadLink helps deliver efficient workflow, quality data, and easy reporting.
 It stores patient records and reports, manages user access, and can support HL7 interfacing and automatic archiving.
 CadLink manages information between Arc EEG, Sierra EMG, and Cascade IONM.

-Schedule your Arc EEG demo
+Schedule your Arc EEG demo and find out.

 Product availability may vary between different countries and markets.
 Please contact Cadwell for additional information.